CISVVC/cis206-final-project-template/README.md

 .
 </code></pre>

-> Structure the program so that appropriate methods are used in a class called JSONParser.
+> Structure the program so that appropriate methods are used in a class called ***JSONParser***.
 Ensure good program structure by dividing the processing into separate methods for reading, writing and or analyzing the input data.